Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering and Boltzmann transport equation study: Introduction

 Based on this analysis, there is strong justification for selecting both silicides for further study.
 More accurate evaluations of their TE properties are needed beyond the CRTA method.
 Although some studies have explored the charge transport of Mg$_{2}$Si using approaches that go beyond CRTA, such as those incorporating EPI \cite{xia2022role,fan2018first}, these investigations are still pretty limited.
 For instance, Xia \textit{et al.} \cite{xia2022role} explored the impact of long-range e-p interactions and strain engineering on electrical conductivity, but their analysis was limited to 300 K and did not cover the complete TE properties.
+In another study, the TE properties of both silicides were explored using theory based on the deformation potential, accounting for acoustic phonon scattering as the primary scattering mechanism \cite{lovvik2020screening}.
 Similarly, Fan \textit{et al.} \cite{fan2018first} investigated the T-dependent (up to 900 K) TE behaviour of Mg$_{2}$Si and its solid solutions, but the properties they reported, such as $\sigma$, do not match meaningfully with experimental data.
 One possible reason for this mismatch could be that, in principle, accurate $\sigma$ calculations need careful testing to ensure enough wave vectors are sampled for both particles \cite{boussadoune2023electronic}, which was not conducted in their work.
 Another potential reason might be their use of an e-p interpolation procedure based on maximally localized Wannier functions (WFs).
 Unfortunately, generating WFs is not always straightforward and depends on a large number of parameters to obtain an appropriate set of WFs that effectively span the energy region of interest \cite{brunin2020phonon,agapito2018ab}.
 Therefore, one of the main aims of the current work is to make more accurate charge transport predictions using EPI as the main scattering mechanism at the first-principles level, crucial for gaining a better theoretical understanding of this compound for TE applications.
 Since experimental evidence for Ca$_{2}$Si is lacking, employing theoretical methods that have demonstrated accuracy in predicting results consistent with experiments for Mg$_{2}$Si offers a reliable way to validate the potential of Ca$_{2}$Si.